Wajeha al-Huwaider: Writing and activism

 In 2017, Wajeha Al-Huwaider received renewed international attention when King Salman of Saudi Arabia officially announced a lifting of the driving ban on women.
 In a conversation with Canadian press, the activist expressed her joy at the decision while applauding the general direction in which the country was headed.

 Accolades and recognition

 The editor of the reform-minded Aafaq compared al-Huwaidar to Rosa Parks.

 In 2004, Wajeha Al-Huwaider received the "Oxfam Novib/PEN Free Expression award" in Hague, presented to journalists in the international community who have faced prosecution for their work.

-As a result of her anti-driving campaign work, Al-Huwaider was featured in CSPAN's annual "Women in the World Summitt" in 2011 to discuss the gender disparities present in Saudi Arabia.
+As a result of her campaign work, Al-Huwaider was featured in CSPAN's annual "Women in the World Summit" in 2011 to discuss the gender disparities present in Saudi Arabia.